Human Resources Excel Template

 Input example

-Align the core assumptions first
+Align the core fields first

 Status Assigned